 Getting more magnesium at least 3 days before a hiking trip is always a good idea (spinach, avocados, almonds and peanuts are foods rich in it).
 Also, sometimes I dissolve a tablet of electrolytes (magnesium is one of them) in a small water bottle and sip from it during some tough hikes.

-Furthermore, I always carry with me a Swiss army knife and a headlamp in case I don’t make it back on time, something that can happen more often than you think.
+Furthermore, I always carry with me a Swiss army knife and a headlamp in case I don’t make it back on time, something that happens more often than you think.
 In case there are rivers or other water obstacles, I also carry a 70L light duty dry bag that can fit my whole backpack if needed.
+That said, crossing rivers is risky and should be avoided, especially from people with small experience of the area.

 Clothing for Hiking: How to Get dressed